cheind/dest/README.md

 If the build should fail for a specific platform, don't hesitate to create an [issue](https://github.com/cheind/dest/issues).

 ## Running the tools
 **DEST** comes with a set of handy tools to train and evaluate and trackers.
+The tools below require OpenCV support.
+Make sure to enable it before building the library.

 #### dest_align
 `dest_align` is a command line tool to test a previously trained tracker on sample images.
 It shows intermediate steps and is thus best used for debugging.
 Its main application is the face alignment.